ACINQ/eclair/docs/release-notes/eclair-vnext.md

 The handler can also add its own data.
 All this data is signed and encrypted so that it can not be read or forged by the payer.

+### Data model

+The database model has been completely reworked to handle splices.
+Mainly, a channel can have several commitments in parallel.
+Node operators that use Postgres as database backend and make SQL queries on channels' JSON content should reset the JSON column:

+1. Set `eclair.db.postgres.reset-json-columns = true` before restarting eclair
+2. Once restarted, set `eclair.db.postgres.reset-json-columns = false` (no need to restart again)

 ### API changes

 - `audit` now accepts `--count` and `--skip` parameters to limit the number of retrieved items (#2474, #2487)